tabs-not-spaces/powers-hell-blog/_posts/2020-09-20-preparing-custom-image-templates-with-azure-image-builder-powershell.md

 id: 432
 title: 'Preparing custom image templates with Azure Image Builder & PowerShell'
 date: 2020-09-20T20:44:14+10:00
+excerpt: |
+AIB is Microsoft's solution to configure and customize virtual machine images.
+The concept of it is pretty great..

+* pick a reference image from the public market place
+* apply some customization built around HashiCorp's Packer
+* hit build and what you are left with is a fully customized template image that can be hosted in Azure as a managed image or a VHD file.

 author: Ben
 layout: post
 guid: http://powers-hell.com/?p=432